From Tim Carey:

 In this class, you will see everything that goes into my process of creating imagery in glass.
 Beyond techniques and information, we're going to pull back the veil on the entire artistic process.
 Students will not only learn what I know, but learn how I think, how I struggle, and how working with glass can be transformative and revealing for both the material of glass and the artist alike.

 Purchase of this class includes permanent access to A Painterly Portrait in Glass with Tim Carey, a long-format instructional video (1.5+ hours), not available anywhere else.
 Watch the video anywhere and anytime.
-We will send you download instructions 1 week before class starts.

 The live, online aspects of the class will happen in two sessions.
 The first of these is a Viewing Party where you go through the video lesson chapter by chapter with your cohort, instructor Tim Carey, and moderator Ted Sawyer.
 Students will be able to ask questions and get live answers throughout this session.
 The second live, online session will take place several weeks later, after you’ve had time to try the technique.
 During the follow up, students will review each others’ uploaded images of projects.
 You’ll discuss what worked, what didn’t, and why.